 Where to stay on Koh Phangan

 This always depends on what you’re looking for.
 If you’re a party animal and you’re only coming for the parties, the best option is to stay in the south near Haad Rin beach.
-But if you’re more a nature lover and you’re going to Koh Phangan to relax, eat healthy, do some yoga and connect with nature, you’re better of in the northwest part.
+But if you’re more a nature lover and you’re going to Koh Phangan to relax, eat healthy, do some yoga and connect with nature, you’re better of at the north west coast of the island.
 Especially Sri Thanu village is the perfect place to stay for vegan food and yoga lovers.
+There are many hotels and beach resorts you can choose from in different price categories.
+And of course the price of the accommodation also depends on if you’re going in high or low season!

 Relax at the beautiful beaches